Victoria Ave fire: Crews did 'amazing job', one remains in hospital following 'massive blaze'

 The other who was hospitalised, a 46-year old male, has since been discharged.

-A cordon remains in place around the building which sits on the corner of Taupo Quay and Victoria Ave.
+The cordon which was in place around the building on the corner of Taupo Quay and Victoria Ave was lifted late on Sunday morning.

 Whanganui fire chief Gary Ward said the crews "did an amazing job containing a very large fire".